Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

         - file will be modified: .
              file.h, file.c

-### exec: "Not done"

 ## Risk Analysis "Not done"

+### Unanswered Questions
-(1) write down everything you have not figured out yet (2) estimate average hours of implementation
+(1) write down everything you have not figured out yet
+- When to acquire locks for parent/child process?

+### Staging of Work
+(3) few sentences on how we plan to stage the work so that if our estimated turn out to be closer to the worst case, we will be able to jettison some lower priority features.

+### Time Estimation
+(2) estimate average hours of implementation
     - best scenario
     - worst scenario

-(3) few sentences on how we plan to stage the work so that if our estimated turn out to be closer to the worst case, we will be able to jettison some lower priority features.
+- Synchronization issues:
+- sys_fork:
+- sys_exit:
+- sys_wait:
+- sys_pipe:
+- sys_exec: